 1-800 Notify carefully tracks the location and status of all computer equipment utilized by our staff members -- from acquisition to installation to retirement to destruction.
 1-800 Notify computer hard drives leverage technologies like FDE (full disk encryption) and drive locking, to protect data at rest.
 When a hard drive is retired, authorized individuals verify that the disk is erased by either physically destroying the hard drive or writing zeros to the drive and performing a multiple-step verification process to ensure the drive contains no data.

 1-800 Notify is compliant with key regulations that are required for delivering autopay-by-phone and patient communication services in the healthcare marketplace.

 HIPAA Compliance.
-1-800 Notify utilizes the third party HIPAA compliance firm called Compliancy Group who can provide a letter of certification of our HIPAA processes and procedures.
-For more information, visit: https://compliancy-group.com/
+1-800 Notify utilizes the third party HIPAA compliance firm called Security Metrics For more information, visit: https://www.securitymetrics.com/

 PCI-DSS Compliance: As further controls are required for delivering our Autopay-by-Phone services, 1-800 Notify has undergone Payment Card Industry Data Security Standard (PCI-DSS) security review and vulnerability scans.
 We utilizing the third party company called Security Metrics: https://www.securitymetrics.com/